-Continuing to foster this pro-growth environment will continue to unleash the potential of American workers and will create incredible opportunities for individuals and small businesses to succeed.
+Building on this pro-growth agenda will continue to unleash the potential of American workers and create incredible opportunities for individuals and small businesses to succeed.

 It is immoral for us to borrow from others to pay for things we don’t need and can’t afford.
 It is certainly not an American value to force tough economic choices onto future generations.
 We have tough choices ahead.
 As your elected representative, I am committed to prioritizing spending and getting us back on the right track to an economic recovery.
 Our children and grandchildren are counting on us to get this country back on the right track.

 WASHINGTON, D.C. – U.S. Representative Richard Hudson (NC-08) has introduced the 21st Century Broadband Deployment Act, legislation to expand broadband access in rural and unserved communities.